How to Plan a Fun, Successful Beach Date

-- A pair of lightweight loose pants.
-Nothing is less fun than trying to pull jeans over legs that have had sand and sunblock on them.
+- Loose, Lightweight Pants: Nothing is less fun than trying to pull jeans over legs that have had sand and sunblock on them.

-- A scarf or bandanna to get excess sand off or to cover shoulders that may have been sunburned.
+- A Scarf or Bandanna: Use them to get excess sand off or to cover shoulders that may have been sunburned.

-- Not clothes, but I just learned this.
-Bring powder of some kind to sprinkle on your dry skin where sand is touching and wipe it off.
+- Powder of Some Kind: This is not an item of clothing, but it is essential.
+Bring powder to sprinkle on your dry skin where sand is touching and wipe it off.
 Amazing.
 I could not believe how well this worked.

 Have Fun and Go With the Flow